Azure/missionlz-edge/Setup.md

 ### Changing default docker size limits may also alleviate the issue.
 To resize

-- Stop WSL by running `wsl -shutdown`
+- Stop WSL by running `wsl --shutdown`
 - Stop Docker For Windows by right clicking DFW in status bar and selecting quit.
 - Open command prompt and start disk partition by running `diskpart`
-- In diskpart command line select the correct VHD file by running `Select vdisk file=<path to VHD>` - where path to VHD is most likely %LOCALDATA%\Docker\wsl\data\ext4.vhdx
+- In diskpart command line select the correct VHD file by running `Select vdisk file=<path to VHD>` - where path to VHD is most likely %LOCALAPPDATA%\Docker\wsl\data\ext4.vhdx
 - Confirm the correct VDisk is selected by running `detail vdisk`
 - Now expand the disk by running  `expand vdisk maximum=<sizeInMegaBytes>` where sizeInMegaBytes is something like 512000. ~Note: 512000 may not be enough since it typically is double the default size, this depends on additions to Market Place items you may have added and the current size of them as of today.
 - Exit diskpart and restart WSL by typing `wsl` at command prompt.